Ploppy3/starter-express-mongoose-typescript/README.md

 ### Controller

 Controllers are the core of the system.
-A controller can listen to http methods (get, post, put and delete) on a given URLs.
+A controller can listen to HTTP methods (GET, POST, PUT, DELETE) on a given URL.

 A controller extends the Controller class.